• HOME

 Baggage

-For tours that are 2 weeks or less, we recommend that you take a only two bags:
+For tours that are 2 weeks or less, we recommend you take only two bags:

-2) One personal item: A backpack works great, or a handbag.
+2) One personal item: A backpack works great, or a shoulder bag.
 Maximum size is generally slightly smaller than carry-on bag allowance.
+This bag must fit under the deat in front of you.

 For longer tours: